nim-lang/Nim/doc/manual.rst

   proc printf(formatstr: cstring) {.header: "<stdio.h>", importc: "printf", varargs.}

-When `importc` is applied to a `let` statement it can omit its value which will then be expected to come from C. This can be used to import a C `const`:
+When `importc` is applied to a `let` statement it can omit its value which will then be expected to come from C. This can be used to import a C `const`:c:\:

 .. code-block::
   {.emit: "const int cconst = 42;".}